-5 smart doorbells you should consider in 2019
+These are the 7 best smart doorbells on the market right now

-Whether you're in a house or apartment, making sure your home is safe while you're away is a key priority.
-One of the best ways to deter thieves while providing yourself with peace of mind is with a quality smart doorbell like the Nest Hello.
-We've done the research and made a list of the best smart doorbell cameras for any home.
+Whether you're in a house or apartment, making sure your home is safe while you're away is a key priority, and there's no better way to do that than with one of the best smart video doorbells on this list.
+Our favorite smart doorbell that can deter thieves while providing you with peace of mind is the Nest Doorbell (Wired), formerly known as Nest Hello.
+But Nest isn't the only great smart doorbell available; we've compiled a list of eight of the best on the market!
 See which one works for you.

-- Best Overall: Nest Hello
+- Best smart doorbell overall: Nest Doorbell (Wired)

-- Best Budget: Ring Video Doorbell
+- Best smart doorbell on a budget: Ring Video Doorbell - Wired

+- Best smart doorbell with no monthly fees: Eufy Security 2K Video Doorbell

-- Best for Apartments and Condos: Ring Video Doorbell 2
+- Best smart doorbell for accurate detection: Ring Video Doorbell Pro 2 - 2021 Release

-- Best Amazon Doorbell: Ring Video Doorbell Pro
+- Best mid-range wired smart doorbell: Arlo Video Doorbell (Wired)

-- Best Physical Peephole: Ring Door View Cam
+- Best smart doorbell peephole upgrade: Ring Peephole Cam

-I love this smart doorbell.
-It costs a little more than average, but you get plenty of features that make the price worth it.
+I loved the Nest Hello when it first launched in 2018.
+Since then, it's been rebranded to the Nest Doorbell (Wired), but it still holds its own as the best choice in 2021.
+It costs a little more than other alternatives, but you get plenty of features that make the price worth it.

 For one thing, you can set it up to give you alerts whenever it detects motion in specific areas of your yard.
 What's more, it has facial recognition abilities, so it can tell you if a particular friend is approaching before they even ring the bell.
-The camera operates at 1600 x 1200p with HDR for clear video quality.
-When the camera senses that it gets dark, it automatically switches to night vision, employing 850nm infrared LEDs.
-Night vision is in greyscale, but it's clearer than many other cameras on the market.
+The camera operates at 1600x1200 with a 160º FOV and HDR for clear video quality.
+When the camera senses that it gets dark, it automatically switches to night vision.
+It's in grayscale, but it's clearer than many other cameras on the market.

 When I was trying to decide between doorbell cameras for my home, I landed on this one.
 Unlike some others, it's always recording.
-Doorbell cams that only turn on when they detect motion sometimes turn on too late, making it so owners can't see the faces of those who've stolen packages from their porch.
-With the Nest Hello, I can go through the log and see everything that happened within the past few days.
-Something I love is that if I can't quite make something out, the app allows me to zoom into the video for a closer look.
-That's not something you'll find with some other smart doorbells.
+Motion-activated cams sometimes turn on too late, making it so owners can't see the faces of those who've stolen packages from their porch.
+With the Nest Doorbell (Wired), I can go through the log and see everything that happened within the past few days, in full color and resolution.
+The app even allows me to zoom in for a closer look.

 There are a few things that might give people pause when buying this device.
-For one thing, it requires a hardwired connection, which means you'll either need to connect cables yourself or contract someone to do it for you.
+For one thing, it requires a hardwired connection.
 It needs to work with the proper transformer so some folks, especially those in older houses, might need to purchase one of those as well.

-Finally, like many other smart doorbells, this one requires a subscription for you to view recordings.
-The service is called Nest Aware and you have the option of paying $5 per month for a five-day plan, $10 per month for a 10-day plan, or $30 a month for a 30-day plan.
+Finally, like many other smart doorbells, this one requires a subscription if you want to view recordings, and you'll need to pay per camera (though you do get the service at a discount if you have multiple cameras).
+The service is called Nest Aware, and you have the option of paying $6 per month for a 30-day plan, or $12 per month for a 60-day plan.

+You may want to consider the Nest Doorbell (Battery) instead if you don't want to hardwire your doorbell or pay for a subscription.
+But the Wired version has much better resolution, continuous recording, and doesn't require constant recharges, making it the better option of the two.

 Pros: